ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_faq.md

 $priceRequest->setBuyerParty($buyerParty);
 ```

-## How can I find out which provider calculated my prices?
+## How can I find out which provider calculates my prices?

-If the price provider calculated the prices, it will set a source type in the PriceResponse.
-This source type can be evaluated.
+If the price provider calculates the prices, it sets a source type in `PriceResponse`.

 Possible source types: